TE WHANGANUI-o-HEI

 This is the first marine reserve established on the Coromandel Peninsula (est. 1992) and is officially named Te Whanganui-o-Hei (Cathedral Cove Marine Reserve).
 Access to the Cathedral Cove walking track and snorkel trail is free of charge however donations to the Department of Conservation are graciously accepted.

-- Only a 5-10 minute walk from the main Cathedral Cove car park – Walkway is Presently CLOSED, please come by boat
+• Only a 5-10 minute walk from the main Cathedral Cove car park – please come by boat

-- A further 10 minutes walk from Gemstone Bay, this bay offers superb snorkeling – walkway is presently CLOSED, please come by boat
+• A further 10 minutes walk from Gemstone Bay, this bay offers superb snorkeling – please come by boat

 Cathedral Cove